 “243 South Harrison Street Apartments is a prominent landmark along this important redevelopment and commercial corridor anchored by Brick Church Station,” said Oropeza.
 “The neighborhood – and South Harrison Street specifically – has a high concentration of on-the-books redevelopment projects underway that are contributing toward positive property-value appreciation and drawing new investors.
 In turn, historically stabilized properties are being repositioned to attract today’s 20-to-30-something tenant base of working graduate students, post-bac grads and millennials.”

 Approximately three miles away, Gebroe-Hammer Associates closed the $1.26M sale of 16 units in the on-the-rise Township of Irvington.
-Oropeza, along with Nicolaou, exclusively represented the seller, a banking institution, and procured the out-of-state buyer, Billionaires Funding Group LLC.
+Oropeza, along with the Gebroe-Hammer brokerage team, exclusively represented the seller, a banking institution, and procured the out-of-state buyer, Billionaires Funding Group LLC.
 Located at 1 Roosevelt Terrace, the property is at the corner of Grove Street just blocks from Newark’s historic West Ward.
 Constructed in 1927, the property is comprised of 12 one-bedroom and 4 two-bedroom layouts.

 With a focus on suburban garden-apartment and urban mid- and high-rise properties, Gebroe-Hammer’s geographic areas of concentration are centered in New Jersey and extend to southeast Pennsylvania and southern New York State.
 The firm is widely recognized for its consistent sales performance and is a 15-time CoStar Power Broker.
 Other achievements include arranging the largest Mid-Atlantic region multi-family sale (2018) and being named a nationally ranked Multi-Family Influencer (2018); one of the nation’s top-25 single multi-family asset sales (2017); and among the nation’s top-25 multi-family brokers (2017).